PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-06 09:25:59
+Last updated: 2024-04-06 09:26:32
-Random Quote: Alien: "I was just reading you."
-Rick: "Congratulations on making it into print media.
-Real bright future there." - Rick Sanchez
+Random Quote: There's no such thing as a bad idea, Morty.
+It's about execution. - Rick Sanchez